-New courses may be added under the course number BMES 3984 or BMES 4984 (Special Study), and are announced to students via the undergraduate listserv.
+New courses may be added under the course number BMES 3984 or BMES 4984 (Special Study) and are announced to students via the undergraduate listserv and canvas site.
 Announcements will indicate which technical elective list (A or B) for which the course can be substituted.

-Courses listed as Technical Elective options on the checksheets are not meant to be all-inclusive.
+Courses listed as Technical Elective options on the degree requirements are not meant to be allinclusive.
 A 3/4000-level course not included on these lists that is in another discipline can be used as a technical elective only with approval and only if it has significant technical content relevant to the science or application of biomedical engineering.
-Please consult with the BEAM Undergraduate Academic Advisor for additional information prior to enrolling in courses not included in the technical elective lists on the checksheet.
+Please consult with the BEAM Undergraduate Academic Advisor for additional information prior to enrolling in courses not included in the technical elective lists on the degree requirements.